revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - JDBC driver is a software component having various classes and interfaces, that enables the Java application to interact with a database.
 - To connect with individual databases, It requires particular drivers for each specific database.
 - These drivers are provided by the database vendor in addition to the database.
 For example:
 - MySQL Connector/J is the official JDBC driver for MySQL and we can locate the `mysql-connector-java-<version>-bin.jar` file among the installed files.
 - On windows, this file can be obtained at `C:\Program Files (x86)\MySQL\MySQL` `Connector J\mysql-connector-java-5.1.30-bin.jar`.
 - JDBC driver of Oracle10G is `oJDBC14.jar` and it can be obtained in the installation directory of an Oracle at `…/Oracle/app/oracle/product/10.2.0/server/JDBC/lib` .
-- JDBC driver provides the connection to the database.
-Also, it implements the protocol for sending the query and result between client and database.
+- JDBC driver provides the connection to the database.Also, it implements the protocol for sending the query and result between client and database.

 </blockquote>